erlang/rebar3/README.md

 3.0
 ====

-This is an experimental branch.
+This is an experimental branch, considered to be pre-alpha, and still very unstable.
+Use at your own risk, and expect no support.

+Compatibility with rebar 2.0 has been broken, and features removed to limit scope.

 ### Commands